Protocol Specification

 - Singapore Pte.
 Ltd. - Handles commercial operations, partner licensing, and day-to-day execution within the framework defined by the Foundation.

-This separation ensures that the protocol's permanent character is protected by Swiss law while operational agility is maintained through the Singapore entity.
+This separation ensures that the protocol's permanent character is protected by Swiss law while operational agility is maintained through the operating entity.
+Formal entity establishment is part of the path to public launch.

 The Partnership Ecosystem

 GX Protocol distinguishes between the protocol layer that establishes monetary rules and the commercial layer that delivers services to participants.
-This separation enables innovation while maintaining system integrity.
+This separation enables innovation while maintaining system integrity, and the partner layer is now a working part of the reference system.

 6.1 The Two-Tier Model